stevereiner/python-alfresco-api/README.md

 # python-alfresco-api v1.0

 **A Complete Python client package for developing python code and apps for Alfresco.
-Great for doing AI development with Python based LangChain, LlamaIndex, neo4j-graphrag (see graphrag projects in this repository), etc. Also great for creating MCP servers (see python-alfreso-mcp-server in this repository), and other AI integrations.**
+Great for doing AI development with Python based LangChain, LlamaIndex, neo4j-graphrag, etc. Also great for creating MCP servers (see python-alfreso-mcp-server in this repository).**

 Note this uses the remote Alfresco REST APIs.
 Not for in-process development in Alfresco.